iangreenleaf/blog_house/_drafts/basement-egress.md

 We did eventually relocate it all to other places around the yard, but it took us most of a year to slowly chip away at it.
 I had planned to use a lot of it to regrade a section of the yard near the foundation, but that turned out to not need as much dirt as I had expected.
 The clay subsoil was the hardest thing to use up, as it was heavy enough to not really perform well in planting beds.
-That eventually led to the creation of my [great ephemeral masterpiece](), so I guess I just needed to take the whole journey to reach the destination.
+That eventually led to the creation of my great ephemeral masterpiece{% comment %} post_url the-mud-head {% endcomment %}, so I guess I just needed to take the whole journey to reach the destination.